Fat: Nutritional and health aspects

 Other less common types of fats include diglycerides and monoglycerides, where the esterification is limited to two or just one of glycerol's –OH groups.
 Other alcohols, such as cetyl alcohol (predominant in spermaceti), may replace glycerol.
 In the phospholipids, one of the fatty acids is replaced by phosphoric acid or a monoester thereof.

 The benefits and risks of various amounts and types of dietary fats have been the object of much study, and are still highly controversial topics.

 Essential fatty acids

 There are two essential fatty acids (EFAs) in human nutrition: alpha-Linolenic acid (an omega-3 fatty acid) and linoleic acid (an omega-6 fatty acid).
 The adult body can synthesize other lipids that it needs from these two.

 Dietary sources

+Properties of vegetable oilsv; t; e; The nutritional values are expressed as percent (%) by mass of total fat.